Home / Pasadena CSC Blog

 …Well, it does, but only for about 2 blocks and, during morning rush hour the rest of it is terrible.
 There’s no way anyone who’s not super confident is going to ride that street.
 The sharrows the city has painted on Glenarm do nothing to protect cyclists, and impatient drivers often pass too close.
 It was super stressful, and the thought that this was billed as a bike route had me thinking, seriously, Pasadena?

-The Google Maps satellite view of Glenarm shows that while buffered bike lanes are present on Glenarm for two blocks east of Marengo, there are no bike facilities on the block between Marengo and Arroyo Parkway, and only sharrows between Arroyo and Fair Oaks.
+The Google Maps satellite view of Glenarm shows that while buffered bike lanes are present on Glenarm for five blocks east of Marengo, there are no bike facilities on the block between Marengo and Arroyo Parkway, and only sharrows between Arroyo and Fair Oaks.
 The portion of Glenarm between Fair Oaks to Marengo is adjacent to the 110 freeway terminus, and is usually busy as people rush to get on or off the freeway.

 A ground view of E. Glenarm St. between S. Marengo Ave. and Arroyo Parkway.
 Here, bicyclists are required to take the lane, which can be scary and stressful for most riders.

 Once I turned south down Oakland, however, it was chill the rest of the way to my destination.